Health Systems and Implementation Science

 First, we promote an interprofessional approach to building medical students’ knowledge and skills in Health Systems and Implementation Science (HSIS), with a focus on interprofessional teams, leadership, the system of healthcare delivery, public health, healthcare quality and safety and health equity.

 Second, we conduct research in partnership with health care organizations using transdisciplinary teams, human-centered design methods, and implementation science to redesign health care delivery and improve human health.

-The interprofessionalism department supports the Virginia Tech Carilion School of Medicine value domains in the following ways:
+The health systems and implementation science department supports the Virginia Tech Carilion School of Medicine value domains in the following ways:

 Several focus areas overlap multiple basic science disciplines and are interwoven throughout the school's patient-centered curriculum.
 These include nutrition, culinary health, complementary and alternative medicine, and oral health.
 Understanding personal values and learning group leadership skills are an early focus of the curriculum.
-Faculty from the medical school and the Jefferson College of Health Sciences are intimately involved in the delivery of this curricular component.
+Faculty from the medical school, Virginia Tech, and Radford University Carilion are intimately involved in the delivery of this curricular component.